dry914/sam-contracts/README.md

    All SAMM owners send emails to the relayer's email address with the multisig transaction ID specified in the email header.
 Each email includes a DKIM signature.

-   Upon receiving an email, the relayer generates a zk proof that:
+   Upon receiving an email, the relayer generates zk proof that:
    - The sender's email address is in the root of all SAMM participants.
    - The recipient's email address is the relayer's address.
    - The email header contains the correct multisig transaction ID.
-   - There is a DKIM signature verifying the authenticity of the email.
+   - There is a DKIM signature verifying the validity of the email.

-   A SAMM participant also has the backup option to send proof directly to the module contract.
-This is necessary if there are any issues with the relayer.
+   Noir language is used for circuits.
+Circuits based on zkMail circuits and previous versions of SAM model circuits.

    A transaction can only be executed once the proof threshold is met.